 - Climate: During summer, the climate is mild and light woolens/cotton are recommended.
 In winter, the temperature can drop to freezing point when heavy woolens are required.

-- Best Season to Visit: Whole year is best to visit this place.
+- Best Season to Visit: August to October

 Where To Stay: